Tylerhayman/FrontEndModuleSite/README.md

-# FrontEndModuleSite
+# Front End Desk Booking Site + App
-Desk Booking Site for front end module with Multiverse.
+The project is a desk booking site using JS, HTML and CSS hosted on PowerPages and integrated with my PowerPlatform application.